Citation, DOI, disclosures and article data

 Gallbladder metastases are rare and usually represent an advanced and end-stage of malignancy.
 Malignant melanoma and gastric carcinoma account for the most common primary malignancies to seed metastases to the gallbladder, in Western and Asian societies, respectively.

 They represent <5% of all gallbladder cancers 1.

 Acute cholecystitis is the most common symptomatic presentation of gallbladder metastases, so right upper quadrant pain and a positive Murphy's sign may be present 2.
 Jaundice is also common.
 Liver function test derangement and raised inflammatory markers (e.g. CRP) may also be found 2.

 Other malignancies metastasizing to the gallbladder include lung cancer, renal cell carcinoma 4, hepatocellular carcinoma 6, and non-Hodgkin lymphoma 7.
-Most commonly the metastases are caused by haematogenous spread, this produces serosal tumor deposits in the gallbladder, which develop into rapidly growing polypoid masses often with areas of internal hemorrhage 4.
+Most commonly the metastases are caused by hematogenous spread, this produces serosal tumor deposits in the gallbladder, which develop into rapidly growing polypoid masses often with areas of internal hemorrhage 4.
 In one study it was diagnosed synchronously in one-third of cases and metachronously in two-thirds of patients 4.

-One or more hyperechoic masses usually larger than 1 cm in diameter with a broad base and minimal acoustic shadowing.
+One or more hyperechoic masses, usually larger than 1 cm in diameter, with a broad base and minimal acoustic shadowing.
 In cases of concurrent acute cholecystitis, mural thickening may be seen.
 Doppler may show abnormal flow within the lesion 4.

 One or more enhancing polypoid masses within the gallbladder, often with associated mural thickening 4.
+The enhancement varies:

 T2: hypointense 4

 Treatment and prognosis